imbarwinata/react-micro-frontends/README.md

-# react-micro-frontends
+# Micro Frontend
-Micro Frontends for ReactJS
+Micro frontends approach to build their web apps with large front-end and break it into parts.

 ## Installation Guide